-Held annually on boxing day at one of the oldest Country Racing Clubs is the Penshurst Cup; the club’s sole race meet of the year.
+Held annually at one of the oldest Country Racing Clubs is the Penshurst Cup; the club’s sole race meet of the year.
 The verdant lawn surrounding the track provides ample and gentle rolling spaces for you to unfurl your picnic rug and settle into a day of exciting horse racing, stylish fashion and live tunes.
 The event is family-friendly with an abundance of free kids activities.
 This affair is a great way to begin your Christmas holiday sojourn in the Southern Grampians.

 Take in the talented artists of the region and their masterpieces at the Penshurst Art Exhibition.
 For an entire weekend, the Memorial Hall in Penshurst is decorated in a mass of colour, with a virtuosity of local artists on display.
 The exhibition recognises and awards such artistic categories as best in watercolour, acrylic, oil, drawing, pencil, charcoal, ink, pastel and the coveted best in show.